-SBCO6030 Graduate Mathematics for Education
+Graduate Mathematics for Management Education (non-credit).
 This course deals with some of the basic mathematical problems that students have and minimizes the fear of doing mathematics.
-It deals with typical mathematical shortcomings of MBM students and re-orients them to various mathematical concepts related to the disciplines they will cover in the MBM programme.
+It deals with typical mathematical shortcomings of MBA students and re-orients them to various mathematical concepts related to the disciplines they will cover in the MBA programme.